gsasansol/GirlScript-Asansol/README.md

 ## 💻 Getting started

 The frontend was bootstrapped with Create React App.
 In the project root directory, run `npm install` to install all project dependencies.
 Next, run `npm start` to start the developmental server which will trigger open your default browser to `localhost:3000`.
-Run `npm install` and `npm run dev` in [`Backend`](./Backend) directory to set up the Express server.
+Run `npm install`.

 ## ⚒️ Tools and Frameworks